DanielAbalde/NFT-On-Chain-Metadata/README.md

 Feel free to open an Issue or Pull Request!

-My EVM wallet: daniga.eth | 0x4443049b49caf8eb4e9235aa1efe38fcfa0055a1, or make an offer to the example NFTs!
+You can make an offer on the example NFTs, if it's at least a coffee I'll take it!

-Discord for NFT development and my NFT projects comming soon.
+My address: daniga.eth or 0x4443049b49caf8eb4e9235aa1efe38fcfa0055a1.

+We can talk about NFT development on [Discord](https://discord.gg/QPMapnqAh7).

 Follow me on Twitter [@DGANFT](https://twitter.com/DGANFT)!